On theoretical uncertainty of color dipole phenomenology in the J/Psi and Upsilon photoproduction in pA and AA collisions at the CERN Large Hadron Collider: Theoretical framework

-Let us summarize the main expressions from the theoretical approach considered in present study.
-For proton-nucleus interaction at large impact parameter ($b > R_p + R_A$) and at ultra-relativistic energies it is expected that the electromagnetic interaction to be dominant.
+In proton-nucleus interactions at large impact parameter ($b > R_p + R_A$, with $R_p$ and $R_A$ being the proton and nucleus radius, respectively) and at ultra-relativistic energies it is expected that the electromagnetic interaction will be dominant.
 In this case, the exclusive meson photoproduction in hadron-target collisions can be factorized in terms of the equivalent flux of photons of the hadron projectile and photon-target production cross section \cite{upcs}.
 The photon energy spectrum for protons and nuclei, $dN_{\gamma}^p/d\omega$ and $dN_{\gamma}^A/d\omega$, which depend on the photon energy $\omega$, are well understood (see details for the photon flux on protons or nuclei in Ref. \cite{upcs}).
 For proton-lead collisions at the LHC energies, where the meson rapidity is positive in the proton beam direction, the quarkonium rapidity distribution reads as \cite{upcs}:

-where $\frac{dN_{\gamma}(y)}{d\omega }$ is the corresponding photon flux and $y = \ln (2\omega/m_V)$, with $\omega$ being the photon energy.
+where $\frac{dN_{\gamma}(y)}{d\omega }$ is the corresponding photon flux and $y = \ln (2\omega/M_V)$.
 The case for the inverse beam direction is straightforward.
 Similarly, the rapidity distribution $y$ in nucleus-nucleus collisions has the same factorized form,